Higaalay Kagay-an Festival: Month-Long Celebration of CDO

 Following the night of beauty and elegance are the Street Parade and Floats.
 Each year brings a new theme, so the floats are always a treat for the eyes.
 Townspeople, students, civic groups along with individual drum and lyre bands to join the parade.
 Float decoration is also a competition where competing and non-competing groups gather on the morning of the 27th to join the march.

 At night, guests can enjoy the spectacular display of lights at Duaw Kagay-an Park.
-Families and friends can lay over a blanket and witness the Bisperas Fireworks.
+Families and friends can lay on a blanket and witness the Bisperas Fireworks.
 The glow of the dancing lights that comes with classical and modern music gives magic to the river banks of Cagayan de Oro.

 Feast Day of St. Augustine